Agent Liberty

-Agent Liberty (Benjamin Lockwood) is a fictional character appearing in American comic books published by DC Comics.
-Created by Dan Jurgens, he made his debut in Superman vol. 2 #60 (October 1991), and was later given his own solo adventure in Agent Liberty Special # 1 (1992).
+Agent Liberty is a fictional character appearing in American comic books published by DC Comics.
+Created by Dan Jurgens, the character debuted in Superman vol. 2 #60 (October 1991), and was later given his own solo adventure in Agent Liberty Special #1 (1992).

 Sam Witwer portrayed a loosely adapted version of the character on the live-action Arrowverse television series Supergirl.

 Fictional character biography

+Benjamin Lockwood

-Benjamin Lockwood once worked for the CIA but ultimately left in disgust at their methods and the types of missions he was being asked to undertake.
-He became so disenchanted with the Federal Government as a whole that he joined the paramilitary group called the Sons of Liberty, who gave him the equipment to become Agent Liberty.
+Benjamin "Benjy" Lockwood once worked for the CIA, but ultimately left in disgust at their methods and the types of missions he was being asked to undertake.
+He became so disenchanted with the federal government as a whole that he joined the Sons of Liberty, a paramilitary group who gave him the equipment to be Agent Liberty.
 As Agent Liberty, Lockwood helped to further the Sons of Liberty's cause of overturning the governmental regime which brought him into conflict with Superman, though he later briefly assisted the Justice League in battling Brainiac in the crossover Panic in the Sky.
-When the Sons asked him to assassinate politician Pete Ross, Lockwood refused and instead helped to bring down the group by sending vital information to reporter Clark Kent (Superman's secret civilian identity).
+When the Sons of Liberty asked him to assassinate politician Pete Ross, Lockwood refused and instead helped to bring down the group by sending vital information to Clark Kent.

-Lockwood later learns that one of the founders of the Sons of Liberty was his former CIA mentor, and he became so disgusted with this revelation that he burned his Agent Liberty costume, vowing to never adopt the persona again.
-However, Lockwood subsequently becomes one of the many unwillingly brainwashed victims of a cult started by Brainiac and takes up the Agent Liberty identity once more.
-Agent Liberty and the other kidnapped metahumans are rescued by Huntress and Vixen.
-Later, during the Earth-shaking crisis of Infinite Crisis, Agent Liberty is seen at a mass for fallen and missing superheroes.
+Lockwood later learned that his former CIA mentor Charles Holcraft was the founder of the Sons of Liberty, getting so disgusted with this revelation that he burned his Agent Liberty costume and vowed to never adopt the Agent Liberty persona again.
+However, Lockwood subsequently became one of the many unwillingly brainwashed victims of a cult started by Brainiac and took up the Agent Liberty identity once more.
+Agent Liberty and the other kidnapped metahumans were rescued by Huntress and Vixen.
+Later, during the Earth-shaking crisis of Infinite Crisis, Agent Liberty was seen at a mass for fallen and missing superheroes.

 The death of Agent Liberty.
 Art by Pete Woods.

-Dozens of heroes, Agent Liberty included, also gather to defend the city of Metropolis from the Secret Society of Super-Villains.
-Liberty is seen heading for a heavily armed cyborg being.
-Ultimately, the Society loses the battle.
+Dozens of heroes, Agent Liberty included, also gathered to defend Metropolis from the Secret Society of Super-Villains.
+He was seen heading for a heavily armed cyborg being; the Society ultimately lost the battle.

-Agent Liberty comes out of retirement to act as a member of the President's security detail while meeting with Superman and other Kryptonians newly arrived on Earth.
+Agent Liberty came out of retirement to act as a member of the President's security detail while meeting with Superman and other Kryptonians newly arrived on Earth.

-Agent Liberty is killed by Superwoman after she learns that he has been spying on Sam Lane and Lex Luthor.
-His body is dumped in Metropolis Harbor, where it is discovered and brought ashore by a group of boaters.
+Agent Liberty was killed by Superwoman after the latter learned that he had been spying on Sam Lane and Lex Luthor.
+His body was dumped in Metropolis Harbor, where he was discovered and brought ashore by a group of boaters.

+DC Rebirth rebooted the character as an operative of the D.E.O.

+Second version

+During the "Codename: Patriot" arc, an unidentified female incarnation of Agent Liberty was part of President Martin Suarez's security team.
+She was killed during Ursa's attack on the White House during the War of the Supermen storyline.

+Third version

+During the Dawn of DC storyline, an unidentified male incarnation of Agent Liberty appeared as part of a splinter group of the Sons of Liberty.